Humility in the Yoga Space: We Need to Let Go of the Desire to Be Right

 We can be so obsessed with making our dislikes into an argument about morals.
 I speak specifically about how we take our individual preferences and generalize them.
 We constantly judge strangers for what we would give grace to ourselves or the people we know in our lives.

-Yoga asana is an easy enough punching bag here in the west for not being “real yoga.”
-The attack on yoga asana is a tale as old as British imperialism; when Swami Vivekananda espoused Raja yoga, the 8-limbed path of meditation in Patanjali’s Yoga Sutras, he often did so by dismissing and belittling asana.
-This plays out today on social media where asana practitioners are insecure that they are not wise enough while meditators are insecure that they are not trendy enough.
+Asana is an easy enough punching bag here in the west for not being “real yoga.”
+The attack on asana is a tale as old as British imperialism; when Swami Vivekananda espoused Raja yoga, the 8-limbed path of meditation in Patanjali’s Yoga Sutras, he often did so by dismissing and belittling asana.
+This plays out today when asana is seen as not as serious or enlightened as meditation.

 Desikachar says in The Heart of Yoga, “I repeat what I have said before: we must teach a person what he or she can accept at the time, not what we think would finally be best for them.”

 As teachers, we forget that while we are responsible for our education, it’s not for us to pedantically spew knowledge at students.
-If a student likes asana and it is improving their health and lifestyle, why do we need to rant to them that the true purpose of yoga is meditation?
+If a student likes asana and it is improving their health and lifestyle, we don’t always need to lecture them or rant into the ether about the “traditional” or “true” purposes of yoga.
+They may not be interested or ready to hear it, and it may turn them off from getting deeper into the practice.

 I am not competitive by nature and that’s what initially drew me to yoga.
 We can be together but do our own thing?
 Sign me up!